Cathedral of the Immaculate Conception (Portland, Maine)

-The Cathedral of the Immaculate Conception is a historic cathedral at 307 Congress Street in Portland, Maine that serves as seat of the Diocese of Portland.
-The pastor is Bishop Robert Deeley, and the rector is Father Seamus Griesbach.
+The Cathedral of the Immaculate Conception is a historic cathedral on Cumberland Avenue in Portland, Maine, which serves as seat of the Diocese of Portland.
+The rector is Father Seamus Griesbach.
 The church, an imposing Gothic Revival structure built in 1866–69, was listed on the National Register of Historic Places in 1985.
-It is the tallest building in Portland and the third tallest in Maine.
+Until 2023, it was the tallest building in Portland.
+It was surpassed by 201 Federal Street.

 Architecture and history

 The Roman Catholic diocese complex occupies most of a city block, bounded by Cumberland Avenue, Locust Street, Congress Street, and Franklin Street.
 The main church building is set on the northwest side of the property, facing Cumberland Avenue, while the parish hall extends northeast from its rear, and the bishop's residence stands to its southeast, facing Congress Street.
 To the left (south) of the residence stands a two-story school.
+Formerly the church-affiliated Kavanagh K-8 School, since 2013 the building has housed Portland Adult Education, the largest adult education institution in Maine.

 The church is an imposing masonry structure, built of red brick, with sandstone trim and a slate roof.
 The main façade has a central entrance recessed in a sandstone Gothic arch, with a large stained glass rose window above.
 The main tower rises to the right of the main entrance, with buttressed corners, narrow Gothic windows, and an octagonal spire.
 Windows on the side walls are also Gothic, with buttressing between.